OpenNebula/addon-storpool/README.md

 onehost update 'hostN' --append reserved.tmpl
 ```

-_Please note that the 'Overcommitment' change has no effect on the NUMA configuratioin_
+_Please note that the 'Overcommitment' change has no effect when NUMA configuration is used for the VMs_

 ### Configuring the System Datastore